jricher/secevent/draft-ietf-secevent-subject-identifiers.md

 Subject Identifiers {#sub-ids}
 ===================
 A Subject Identifier Type is a light-weight schema that describes a set of claims that identifies a subject.
 Every Subject Identifier Type MUST have a unique name registered in the IANA "Security Event Subject Identifier Types" registry established by {{iana-sub-id-types}}.
-A Subject Identifier Type MAY describe more claims than are strictly necessary to uniquely identify a subject, and MAY describe conditions under which those claims are required, optional, or prohibited.
+A Subject Identifier Type MAY describe more claims than are strictly necessary to identify a subject, and MAY describe conditions under which those claims are required, optional, or prohibited.

-A Subject Identifier is a {{!JSON}} object containing a `subject_type` claim whose value is the unique name of a Subject Identifier Type, and a set of additional "payload claims" which are to be interpreted according to the rules defined by that Subject Identifier Type.
+A Subject Identifier is a {{!JSON}} object containing a `subject_type` claim whose value is the name of a Subject Identifier Type, and a set of additional "payload claims" which are to be interpreted according to the rules defined by that Subject Identifier Type.
 Payload claim values MUST match the format specified for the claim by the Subject Identifier Type.
 A Subject Identifier MUST NOT contain any payload claims prohibited or not described by its Subject Identifier Type, and MUST contain all payload claims required by its Subject Identifier Type.

 The following Subject Identifier Types are registered in the IANA "Security Event Subject Identifier Types" registry established by {{iana-sub-id-types}}.

 Account Subject Identifier Type {#sub-id-acct}
 -------------------------------
-The Account Subject Identifier Type describes a subject that is an account at a service provider, identified by an `acct` URI as defined in {{!RFC7565}}.
+The Account Subject Identifier Type describes a user account at a service provider, identified with an `acct` URI as defined in {{!RFC7565}}.
 Subject Identifiers of this type MUST contain a `uri` claim whose value is the `acct` URI for the subject.
 The `uri` claim is REQUIRED and MUST NOT be null or empty.
 The Account Subject Identifier Type is identified by the name `account`.

 Below is a non-normative example Subject Identifier for the Account Subject Identifier Type: